openstack-archive/networking-fortinet/doc/source/installation.rst

 This guide does not necessarily cover all OpenStack installation steps especially at production scale.

-Please note this instruction only applies to liberty or master version of OpenStack.
+Please note this instruction only applies to liberty to master version of OpenStack.

 2. Prerequisites